 This charming Mediterranean annual can't be passed up.
-Delicate, bell-shaped flowers surrounded by colorful bracts are framed by rounded green-gray foliage.
-While the flowers are actually fairly small and insignificant, it is the colorful bracts that are one of the honeywort's most striking features.
-They outlast the small flowers and hold their beautiful color for several weeks.
+Honeywort (Cerinthe major) features delicate, bell-shaped flowers surrounded by colorful bracts and framed by rounded green-gray foliage.
+While the flowers are fairly small and insignificant, it is the large, tubular bracts that are one of honeywort's most striking features.
+They outlast the small flowers and hold onto their beautiful color for several weeks.
 Depending on the species, honeywort can come in a variety of colors, though the blue and purple species are the most popular.

 |Bloom Time||Summer, fall|

-For the most vibrant colors, honeywort needs at least five to six hours of full sun a day.
-It can also tolerate part shade, but too much shade can cause honeywort to become quite leggy, and its colors will be less bright.
+For the most vibrant colors, honeywort needs at least five to six hours of full sun per day.
+It also can tolerate a bit of shade.
+But too much shade can cause honeywort to become leggy, and its colors will be less bright.

-Honeywort prefers loamy, well-draining soil that is rich in humus.
-The soil should still retain a decent amount of moisture as honeywort does enjoy moist conditions, but should not become waterlogged.
-Soil pH should be between 6.1 and 7.8, or mildly acidic to mildly alkaline, for honeywort.
+Honeywort prefers an organically rich, loamy soil with good drainage.
+The soil should still retain a decent amount of moisture as honeywort does enjoy moist conditions, but it should not become waterlogged.
+A slightly acidic to neutral soil pH is best.

 For optimal flower production, water honeywort regularly throughout the growing season.
 A good rule is to water whenever the soil feels dry one to two inches down.
-Once the plant is established, it is relatively drought-tolerant, but flower production will suffer without adequate water.
-When grown in containers, honeywort may require more frequent watering than when grown in the garden.
+Once the plant is established it will have some drought tolerance, but flower production will suffer without adequate water.

 Temperature and Humidity